1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 - nobody except you (and the people that you fully trust) will _ever_ be able to see or otherwise copy your private key
 - nobody except you (and the people that you fully trust) will _ever_ be able to _guess_ your private key

-While the first 2 conditions are manageable with discipline, (by "cutting the wire" of your system and with the help of paper wallets), the 3rd condition arises as a question of _trust_ towards the software that you use:<br/>
+While the first 2 conditions are manageable with personal discipline, (e.g. by "cutting the wire" of your system and with the help of paper wallets), the 3rd condition arises as a question of _trust_ towards the software that you use:<br/>
 When secret keys are generated, we need the guarantee that the source of it is _entropy_ (fully unpredictable bit streams).
 In case that a software/hardware combination had a backdoor that rendered "random" data generation more predictable, then guessing the private key could become feasible because the pool of 2ˆ256 possibilities (for a 32-byte bitcoin private key with uncompromised entropy) would be reduced to a much smaller pool which could make bruteforcing possible.<br/>
 <br/>
 Ideally, you would only trust software that you have fully _reviewed_ and understood, which is far from realistic, considering that our favourite Linux system has been compiled from more lines of code than either one of us could read or review in a lifetime.
 On the other hand, for open-source systems it's the community that is always free to review the code and keep the software quality and reliability on a high level.
 To make a long story short, we make a tradeoff every day by _using_ our system, out of the need that we have to trust _something_.<br/>